 Genuine saving faith is always accompanied by repentance.
 A true saving faith is penitent faith (repentant faith): Godly sorrow.
 A false non-saving "demon" faith is impenitent faith (unrepentant faith): worldly sorrow.
-Godly sorrow over sin produces repentance that leads to salvation: Life.
-Worldly sorrow over sin is really a "non-apology" and leads to death.
+Godly sorrow (contrition) over sin produces a broken and contrite heart which compels the sinner to apologize to God and plead for mercy.
+In contrast, worldly sorrow (attrition) over sin is really a "non-apology" to God and more of a "sorry I got caught" mentality and maybe a hatred for the consequences of sin, but not necessarily the sin itself.
+Worldly sorrow over sin leads to death.
+Only Godly sorrow over sin produces repentance that leads to salvation: Life.
 (See: Godly Sorrow and Saving Faith vs Demon Faith).

 Repentance is not only a change of mind as some have suggested.
 It's a change of mind that results in a change of action (direction) -- a turning from self and sin and to God.
 It's a complete surrender of the heart, mind, and will (a supernatural work of God).
 It's a proper response to the conviction of sin.
 That said, repentance is NOT "cleaning up yourself first" before you can come to God for saving.
-Not only is that impossible, but that IS works!
-I like what one preacher said: "The call to Repentance in salvation is not 'clean up your act first for Jesus to accept you and save you.'
+Not only is that impossible, but that is works and works cannot save anyone!
+(See: Are good works enough?
+8 Reasons Why We Can't Work Our Way To Heaven) I like what one preacher said: "The call to Repentance in salvation is not 'clean up your act first for Jesus to accept you and save you.'
 You don't get good to get saved; you get saved to get good.
 Repentance is a deep conviction that you can no longer continue on the road that you are on, a road of destruction...a road of self rule or self righteousness, which leads to eternal ruin.
 And with that conviction, you turn to Christ in faith believing that He is the only Savior able to set you free from the penalty and power of sin through His substitutionary death and resurrection from the grave."

 Faith without repentance (easy-believism) is a false gospel and only produces false converts